chengyuyang-njit/chengyuyang-njit.github.io/_pages/about.md

 Research Interest
 ------
-Machine learning, and its application in medical image processing and computer-aided diagnosis.
+Machine learning, and its application in medical image computing and computer-aided intervention.

 Publications